MokoSan/BookReviews_2021/ZeroToOne.md

 #### Chapter 11: If You Build It, Will They Come?
 1. Startups should care about sales just as much as they care about the product.
+2. People underestimate the difficulty of sales and overestimate the difficult of science and engineering.
+3. All sales people are actors: persuasion, not sincerity, is their priority.
+4. Sales works best when hidden - sales involves distribution.
+   1. Everyone is inherently a salesman pitching their value.
+5. Superior sales and distribution by itself can create monopoly without product; the converse isn't true.
-2. Distribution can be the bottleneck for the product.
+6. Distribution can be the bottleneck for the product.
-3. CLV (Customer Lifetime Value) > CAC (Customer Acquire Cost).
+7. CLV (Customer Lifetime Value) > CAC (Customer Acquire Cost).
    1. The more the returns from retaining a customer are, the higher your value you'll be retaining as you'll be covering the amount of the cost of getting more customers.
-4. The more expensive the product, the bigger sales costs, therefore, the more important to sale.
+8. The more expensive the product, the bigger sales costs, therefore, the more important to sale.

+#### Chapter 12: Man And Machine
+1. Globalization is substitution while technology is complementary.
+2. A hybrid of human and machine will solve problems better.

+#### Chapter 13: Seeing Green
+1. Every successful business model should answer:
+   1. The Engineering question: Can you create breakthrough technology instead of incremental improvements?
+   2. The Timing question: Is now the right time to start your particular business?
+   3. The monopoly question: Are starting with a big share from a small market?
+   4. The people question: Do you have the right team?
+   5. The distribution question: Do you have a way to deliver your product?
+   6. The durability question: Will your market position be defensible 10 and 20 years into the future?
+   7. The secret question: Have you identified an unique opportunity that others don’t see?
+2. Tesla had all 7 questions answered compared to other cleantech companies.

+#### Chapter 14: The Founder's Paradox
+1. Founders are important not because they are the only ones who’s work has value, but rather because a great founder can bring out the best work from everybody at his company.
+2. The greatest danger for a founder is to become so certain of his own myth that he loses his mind.
+But an equally insidious danger for every business is to lose all sense of myth and mistake disenchantment for wisdom.

+#### Conclusion: Stagnation or Singularity?
+1. The essential first step is to think for yourself.
+Only by seeing our world anew, as fresh and as strange as it was to the ancients who saw it at first, can we both re-create it and preserve it for the future.